tonappa/franka_teleop/README.md

 *Publishes Target Pose*: Publishes the calculated 3D pose to the /cartesian_impedance_controller/target_pose topic, which is consumed by the impedance controller to drive the robot's motion.

 `param_interface.py`
-This is the script for open the user interface to change the bladning parameter for the assistances level.
+This is the script to open the user interface to change the bladning parameter for the assistances level.

+`shared_autonomy.py`
+This is the script to run the shared autonomy algorithm to blend the teleoperator (human command) and the robot autonomy.